jameswilddev/trash-kit/readme.md

   repository's page on GitHub.

-- Change all references to `jameswilddev/trash-kit` (links in this file, `package.json`, license, etc.) to point to your fork; noting that some of these will be URL-encoded, i.e. `jameswilddev%2Ftrash-kit`.
+- Change all references to `jameswilddev/trash-kit` (links in this file, `package.json`, license, GitHub Actions, etc.) to point to your fork; noting that some of these will be URL-encoded, i.e. `jameswilddev%2Ftrash-kit`.

 ### Development